Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Campaign create

-The campaign creates page should be a simple HTML form, with easily identifiable tags to fill out.
+The campaign create page should be a simple HTML form, with easily identifiable tags to fill out.

 ## Wireframes